72nd Primetime Emmy Awards: Category and rule changes

 Several rule changes were announced in December 2019.
 First, episodes that were scheduled to air after the eligibility period closed, known as hanging episodes, were eligible for awards if they were made available on a member-accessible platform, such as the Television Academy's streaming platform, before May 31, 2020.
 Otherwise, those episodes would be eligible at the following year's ceremony.
 For limited series, all episodes had to be made available before May 31, or the series as a whole would have to compete the following year.
 Other changes included the elimination of DVD screeners to save money and waste, as well as a limit on actors playing the same character across multiple series – only one performance for that character could be submitted in a given year.
 Programs broadcast during prime time hours as an extension of daytime series were no longer eligible, and self-published programming had to be vetted to determine if it was "suitably competitive".

 In March 2020, the deadline for hanging episodes was extended to June 30 due to production delays stemming from the COVID-19 pandemic; the nomination and voting periods were similarly delayed.
 All shows were still required to premiere before May 31 to be eligible for the 2020 ceremony.
 "For Your Consideration" events were initially moved from live settings to virtual events due to the pandemic, but were later suspended entirely.

 On June 17, 2020, it was announced that the number of nominees in the Outstanding Comedy and Drama Series categories had been increased from seven to eight, regardless of the number of submissions.
 The number of nominees had last been increased in 2015, from six to seven.
 The Television Academy cited a 15% increase in submissions as the reason for the change.
 In other categories, a sliding scale based on the number of submissions would be used to determine the number of nominees; paired performance categories, such as supporting actor and actress in a comedy, would have the same number of nominees.
 The changes led to the elimination of the "2% rule", where submissions within two percent of the fifth-place nominee would also receive a nomination.

 On August 6, alongside the announcement of the Creative Arts ceremony dates, four categories were moved from the main ceremony to Creative Arts ceremonies: Directing for a Variety Series, Writing for a Variety Series, Variety Sketch Series, and Television Movie.
 This left 23 categories to be presented at the main ceremony.
 Additionally, the Governors Award was moved from its usual presentation at a Creative Arts ceremony to the main ceremony.
+The move drew criticism from the Writers Guild of America and Directors Guild of America, which were contractually guaranteed four writing and four directing categories during the broadcast.